deepinx/iqiyi-vid-challenge/README.md

 # The Code for IQIYI-VID Challenge

+Recently [www.iqiyi.com](http://www.iqiyi.com) released a great video person dataset called [IQIYI_VID](http://challenge.ai.iqiyi.com/detail?raceId=5afc36639689443e8f815f9e) and also launched a person search competition on it.
+It is a very large and real dataset worth trying to verify your face model accuracy precisely.

-This is the code for IQIYI-VID(IQIYI video person identification) Challenge.
-The enhanced SSH (ESSH) from [enhanced-ssh-mxnet](https://github.com/deepinx/enhanced-ssh-mxnet) is applied for face detection and alignment.
+This repository contains the code for IQIYI-VID(IQIYI video person identification) Challenge.
+The methods are implemented in Python and MXNet.
+The Enhanced SSH (ESSH) from [enhanced-ssh-mxnet](https://github.com/deepinx/enhanced-ssh-mxnet) is applied for face detection and alignment.
 [Insightface](https://github.com/deepinsight/insightface) scheme is used for face recognition.

 Pre-trained models can be downloaded on [baiducloud](https://pan.baidu.com/s/1vS_Uv9l5XZLeMwXPs_XzOA) or [googledrive](https://drive.google.com/open?id=1_8-GcZbYNGvm_msyuwqDw4u9mGnHqSQP).